Home » RECIPES » DRINKS » State Fair Lemonade

 Ingredients for State Fair Lemonade

 • Lemons: It is all in the lemons!
-Make sure your lemons are ripe (or it could make your lemonade sour), and thoroughly washed.
+Make sure their fresh, ripe, slightly squishy, and a dark yellow color or it could make your lemonade sour.
+You’ll also want to thoroughly wash them, I give instructions further down.

 • Granulated Sugar: This is what gives our lemonade the sweet it needs.
-You can use other types of sugar but it will alter the taste of your lemonade.
+Keep in mind, if you substitute the amount of type of sugar you use, it will alter the taste of your lemonade.

-You will also need a metal muddler and two 16 ounce mason jars or other lidded glass container, like these fun lemonade cups.
+You will also need a metal muddler (or something similar) and two 16 ounce mason jars or other lidded glass container, like these fun lemonade cups.

 Ingredients for State Fair Lemonade.
 Lemon, Granulated Sugar, Ice, and Water.
 2 lidded Mason Jars and a muddler for tools.